• Skip to main content

 Ultrasound Rotation

 This is a one-month rotation schedule in the first year of fellowship.
 The rotation is based at the emergency department of UAMS where we work closely with our emergency medicine POCUS colleagues.
 During this month each fellow will have a chance to perform ultrasound studies with supervision both at UAMS and Arkansas Children’s.
 Thursday afternoons are dedicated for education where all fellows and residents on the rotation meet with the POCUS faculty, go over a lecture, journal club, and review interesting scans from the previous week.
-We are also including our first years in simulation and hands-on training with the EM residents during 5 two-hour ultrasound sessions throughout the year to further cement ultrasound basics.
+We are also including our first years in simulation and hands-on training with the EM residents during five 2-hour ultrasound sessions throughout the year to further cement ultrasound basics.

 Longitudinal Training